KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We were introduced to the Finite State Model today and then spent a lot of time learning about the useReducer hook, then worked through a workshop and practised using it.
 I found it tricky to get my head around but will have another crack at it tomorrow.
 - Spent a couple of hours after class making a simple React App that fetched and displays information about Star Wars Characters from an API.
 Created functionality to display a random character and info about them by clicking a button.
 Will try and add more functionality to it tomorrow.

+### Day 42 ###

+- Worked through a few more Scrimba React classes before class.

+- We took a deep dive into React testing today using the Arrange, Act and Assert method.

+- After class, I managed to get the search functionality working on my Pokemon/Star Wars app and added some basic styling.
+It still looks horrendous but the functionality is there, so I’m happy with the results so far.
+Will try to add some decent CSS over the weekend.

+- The mini-project helped me gain more confidence with props, state, useEffect and component layout in general.